miberr/Website/Website/blog/2025/01-19-hello-world/index.md

 Now, I know there is a lot of blogs out there, especially technical blogs, so what makes my blog stand out?

 The content here is going to relate fully or in some capacity to my career, which is Microsoft Power Platform consultancy, as well as Azure.
-I'm a strong believer in Fusion Development, so I'll do my best to bring out the best in both in my series of blogs.
+I'm a strong believer in Fusion Development, so I'll do my best to bring out the best in both in my series of blogs!

 ## Can you help me?